Network Management: Do You Need Computer Network Support?

 - Overworked CPU Resources – For PCs, Task Manager can help analyze what programs or processes are using the most resources.
 Processors, RAM and disk space overload can also slow down networks.

-- Virus Infections – Networks infected with malware can exhaust large amounts of system resources and spread to all connected devices.
+- Virus Infections – the Small Business Administration warns that networks infected with malware can exhaust large amounts of system resources and spread to all connected devices.
 Users must employ up-to-date antivirus software to perform a complete scan for malicious entities.
 Viruses can slow down or, in the worst case, destroy a network.

 - Leaving Applications Open – It is a good practice to “quit” any applications you are not using.
 Over time, apps can drain resources and even begin to malfunction.
 It is best to close unused apps and reopen them when needed.
 Also, Task Manager can help identify apps that are running in the background.